Campaign & Heat Pump FAQs

 -

-The Washington State University Community Energy Efficiency Program is granting funds for the Kicking Gas campaign to For the People, our fiscal sponsor.
-In addition, we committed to raise $50,000 from the community to further support our work.
-You can donate to help your neighbors kick gas HERE.
+The Washington State University Community Energy Efficiency Program along with the Climate Commitment Act is funding the Kicking Gas campaign via For the People, our nonprofit fiscal sponsor.
+In addition, we are raising funds from the community to further support our work.
+You can donate to help your neighbors kick gas here.

 FAQs about Ductless Heat Pumps